-- Refusals: An Indonesian’s preoccupation with saving face and politeness can mean that they will be reluctant to give a flat “no” or negative response, even when they do not agree with you.
+Refusals: An Indonesian’s preoccupation with saving face and politeness can

+    mean that they will be reluctant to give a flat “no” or negative response, even

+    when they do not agree with you.
 Therefore, focus on hints of hesitation.
+Listen

-Listen closely to what they say, but also pay careful attention to what they don’t say and double check understandings to clarify meaning.
+    closely to what they say, but also pay careful attention to what they don’t say

+    and double check understandings to clarify meaning.

-- Soft Voices: When initially meeting a stranger, an Indonesian may speak quite softly and submissively.
-However, they usually have no reservations in raising their voices when they get excited and can be quite loud once you get to know them.
-Nevertheless, shouting or expressing anger in one’s voice is generally not appropriate.
-More prudish Indonesians can see it to reflect a poor education or upbringing.
+    - Soft Voices: When initially meeting a stranger, an Indonesian may speak quite

+    softly and submissively.
+However, they usually have no reservations in raising

+    their voices when they get excited and can be quite loud once you get to know

+    them.
+Nevertheless, shouting or expressing anger in one’s voice is generally not

+    appropriate.
+More prudish Indonesians can see it to reflect a poor education or

+    upbringing.

-- Silence: Silence is an important and purposeful tool used in Asian communication.
-Pausing before giving a response indicates that someone has applied appropriate thought and consideration to the question.
-This signifies politeness and respect.
+    - Silence: Silence is an important and purposeful tool used in Asian

+    communication.
+Pausing before giving a response indicates that someone has

+    applied appropriate thought and consideration to the question.
+This signifies

+    politeness and respect.

-- Personal Space: Indonesians are generally accustomed to having less personal space than Australians as public spaces (in the cities especially) can be very crowded.
-People commonly sit and stand closer to one another, however what privacy can be afforded is respected.
+    - Personal Space: Indonesians are generally accustomed to having less personal

+    space than Australians as public spaces (in the cities especially) can be very

-- Physical Contact: The Indonesians are generally less tactile than Australians and are modest regarding physical contact.
-While a pat on the shoulder can signify comfort or approval, physical contact is usually only made between close friends and family.
-Practicing Muslims may be uncomfortable touching the opposite gender in any way unless they are a close friend or relative.
-Indonesian men generally do not touch older women in public at all aside from a handshake.
+    crowded.
+People commonly sit and stand closer to one another, however what

+    privacy can be afforded is respected.

+    - Physical Contact: Indonesians are generally quite modest with regards to

+    physical contact.
+While a pat on the shoulder can signify comfort or approval,

+    physical affection is usually only shown between close friends and family.

+    Practicing Muslims may be uncomfortable touching the opposite gender in any way

+    unless they are a close friend or relative.
+Indonesian men generally do not

+    touch older women in public at all aside from a handshake.